alexr123456/TFA-Bullet-Ballistics/README.md

 # TFA Bullet Ballistics
-This is currently not intended for players, if you are a developer please read below.
+This is an in development build, this is not meant for players just yet.

 To get ballistics working with your weapon you only have to do two things.